Best Mint Alternatives

 The benefit of doing it digitally is that you can link your financial accounts; thus, you can track your budget categories automatically.

-The app has a simple-mobile friendly interface and is easy to use.
-There is, unfortunately, no free option, and plans start at $4 per month.
+The app has a simple interface and is easy to use.
+It’s available as a web-based version on your desktop or as an app on your phone.
+There is, unfortunately, no free option.
 The fee could be worth it, though – especially if budget envelopes help prevent you from overspending.

 MoneyStrands does a lot of things right.
 It syncs your accounts, allows you to set savings goals, gives you an “OK to spend” figure, and, of course, allows you to set a budget.

 It also has beautiful graphs to show your expenses, which is great if you’re a visual person.
 The app’s interface is also very clean, in general.
-Another interesting feature of the app is you can anonymously compare yourself to people with similar income levels to see where you stand.
+Another interesting feature of the app is you can anonymously compare your expenses and spending to people with similar income levels to see where you stand.

 Some users have reported issues syncing their bank accounts to the app, which seems to be the biggest complaint.
 The app is free, with no subscription costs.